whatsupmailbox/whatsupmailbox.github.io/_posts/2017-01-30-Gentlemans-Box-Subscription-January-2017-Review-Coupon.md

 I say this all the time, but I'll say it again, my husband can never have enough socks.
 He has a drawer full of brand new ones thanks to subscription boxes, and everytime he opens that drawer, I can see his eyes sparkle with joy, lol.

-These socks are from their "Soul of the North" line and it features a light blue color with dark blue polka dots.
-This is one fun and happy design that will add a bit of color to your outfit.
+These socks are from their "Soul of the North" line and it features a light blue color with black polka dots.
+This is one fun and happy design that will surely add a bit of color to your outfit.

 <br>